ymatsunaga/mdtoolbox-doc/introduction.rst

 Download and Installation
 ----------------------------------

-Download the latest `zip arichive
+Avaiable from the latest `zip arichive
 <https://github.com/ymatsunaga/mdtoolbox/zipball/master>`_ or `tarball
 <https://github.com/ymatsunaga/mdtoolbox/tarball/master>`_
-from the `GitHub site <https://github.com/ymatsunaga/mdtoolbox/>`_, or just clone the repository by using a git command in the shell,
+on the `GitHub site <https://github.com/ymatsunaga/mdtoolbox/>`_, or just clone the repository by using a git command in the shell,
 ::

  $ git clone https://github.com/ymatsunaga/mdtoolbox.git

 For personal installation, the personal startup file may be found at ``~/matlab/startup.m``.
-If it does not exist, please create one.
+If it does not exist, create one.
-Add the following line to ``startup.m`` with full path to MDToolbox m-files,
+Add the following line to ``startup.m`` with full path to the directory of MDToolbox m-files,
 ::

  addpath('/path/to/mdtoolbox/mdtoolbox/')

-For system-wide installation, call ``pathtool`` command in MATLAB and add ``/path/to/mdtoolbox/mdtoolbox/`` to the user's MATLAB search path (superuser privilege is required to save the path),
+For system-wide installation, call ``pathtool`` command in MATLAB and add the directory to the user's MATLAB search path (root permission is required to save the path),

 .. image:: ./images/introduction01.png
    :width: 90 %
    :alt: introduction01
    :align: center

-In addition to the original m-files, MEX-files are prepared  for core functions in order to accelerate the calculation (here, MEX-file means a C-subroutines which can be called from the MATLAB command line).
-We highly recommend to use these MEX-files for acceleration.
-To use the MEX-files, the user needs to compile the files.
-For the compilation, call ``make.m`` script in MATLAB,
+In addition to the original m-files, MEX-files are prepared for core functions to accelerate the performance (here, MEX-file means a C-function called from the MATLAB command line).
+We strongly recommend to use these MEX-files for faster performance.
+To use MEX-files, the user needs to compile the files in advance.
+For the compilation, a prepared ``make.m`` script can be used as follows:
 ::

-  >> cd /path/to/mdtoolbox/mdtoolbox/
+  >> cd /path/to/mdtoolbox/
   >> make

 Warnings during the compilation can be safely ignored.

-On Linux platforms, OpenMP option can be enabled for parallel execution of the MEX routines (for more acceleration),
+On Linux platforms, OpenMP option can be enabled for parallel execution of the MEX routines for faster performance,
 ::

   >> make('openmp')

 For the parallel execution, please make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
-For example, if you want to use 8 threads(=CPU cores) in the calculation, the variable should be set from the shell prompt,
+For example, if you want to use 8 threads(=CPU cores) parallelization, the variable should be set from the shell prompt as follows:
 ::

-  # bash
+  # for sh/bash/zsh
   $ export OMP_NUM_THREADS=8
-  # csh or tcsh
+  # for csh/tcsh
   $ setenv OMP_NUM_THREADS 8

 List of functions